CAT AND DOG VACCINATIONS IN NORRIDGE, IL

 - Feline Leukemia

 Together, we are jointly responsible for making sure that your pet enjoys optimal health.
 While some pets are less likely to come into contact with certain diseases than others, the risks are still present.
-The rabies and distemper viruses are especially lethal, which is why we generally recommend their respective vaccines for virtually every pet.
+The rabies and distemper viruses are especially lethal.
+This is why we generally recommend rabies vaccines, as well as distemper vaccines for dogs and cats.
 Other vaccines are given based on lifestyle factors such as age, size, travel, medical history, and environment.

 Every dog and cat will have a vaccination schedule designed to keep them in the best possible health.
-If you need help getting a new pet vaccinated or an adult one up to date, call (708) 457-0066 for an appointment.
+If you need help getting a new pet vaccinated or an adult one up to date, call (708) 457-0066 to Make An Appointment today.